aryyya/the-office-staff/tutorials/01-callbacks.md

 ### More Callbacks

-You can use register a callback function to execute after a certain amount of time has elapsed:
+You can register a callback function to execute after a certain amount of time has elapsed:

 ```javascript
 setTimeout(() => {